LaSalleSoftware/ls-adminbackend-app/AWS_S3_NOTES_README.md

 "league/flysystem-cached-adapter": "~1.0",
 ```

+## Step 2: Set the config parameter to "s3"

+- go to the "config/lasallesoftware-library.php" config file
+- scroll down to the "Filesystem Disk Where Images Are Stored" section
+- set the parameter to 's3': ```'lasalle_filesystem_disk_where_images_are_stored'  => 's3',```

-## Step 2: Create the bucket where you want to store your images
+## Step 3: Create the bucket where you want to store your images

 - log into your AWS console
 - click "Services" at the top left